nodepress0508/codingworkspace/README.md

 # codingworkspace
-this is a place with my self practicing code or personal project
+this is a place for my self to do code practicing or personal project